min2ha/ukwa-site/content/target/81652/index.en.md

   "subject": "Brexit"
 }

-# Sun, The: NICK TIMOTHY This is your Brexit Boudicca moment, Theresa… it’s time to say: ‘On Your Way, Barnier’ like ‘Up Yours, Delors’

 Theresa May must call on her deepest reserves of defiance and stand up to the European Union like our ancient queen rose up against the Roman Empire